 - Identify the English language that Mr Bajwa used that was: - o mathematical - o instructional and about sequencing - o general to classroom management. - What did he repeat, and why? - Which words and phrases have similar meanings? - Can you identify what Mr Bajwa wanted students to learn in the flexagon lesson about mathematics and in English?
-These were: - Mathematics: To develop and use mathematical vocabulary accurately in a practical context - 'centimeter', 'rectangle', 'edge', 'diagonal', 'threedimensional', 'prism', 'triangular'. - English: To follow a set of instructions in English; to understand and use sequential language ('first', 'second', 'next', 'then', 'finally'); and to hear and respond to imperatives.
+These were: - Mathematics: To develop and use mathematical vocabulary accurately in a practical context - 'centimetre', 'rectangle', 'edge', 'diagonal', 'three-dimensional', 'prism',

+'triangular'.